“An Okay Christ”

 “And have no fellowship with the unfruitful works of darkness, but rather reprove them” (Ephesians 5:11 MKJV).

-Barb, most professing Christians love Billy Graham and esteem him as a great man of God, willing millions to Christ (he never won one).
+Barb, most professing Christians love Billy Graham and esteem him as a great man of God, winning millions to Christ (he never won one).
 If Elijah would have been justified in preaching and prophesying to Israel in league with the prophets of Baal, then Luis Palau and Billy Graham are justified in what they do and have done.
 But what did Elijah do?
 He gathered the 450 false prophets and had them slain.

 God doesn’t tolerate mixture; never did (as in Noah’s day) and never will.